Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 When you work in IT, you interact with services all over the Internet.
 At one moment, you might connect to a service running on your local network and the next use another service running in a data center located on a different continent.
 If your network connection is good, you might not be able to tell the difference where the website you're browsing is hosted.
 But if you're dealing with a network service that isn't exactly up to speed, you might need to get more details about the connection you're using.
 The two most important factors that determine the time it takes to get the data over the network are the **latency** and the **bandwidth** of the connection.

-- **The latency is the delay between sending a byte of data from one point and receiving it on the other.** This value is directly affected by the physical distance between the two points and how many intermediate devices there are between them.
+- **The latency is the delay between sending a byte of data from one point and receiving it on the other**.
+This value is directly affected by the physical distance between the two points and how many intermediate devices there are between them.

 - **The bandwidth is how much data can be sent or received in a second**.
 This is effectively the data capacity of the connection.